As iFF only The Academy calls the shots

 - Live Fast Die Young

 Lawrence Frascella is the co-author of Live Fast Die Young, the seminal book on the film Rebel Without a Cause.
-He has been a film critic, historian and interviewer for many years for a multitude of publications including US, Rolling Stone, Entertainment Weekly and Harper's Bazaar, and he served as an editor at Aperture.
+He has been a film critic, historian, and interviewer for many years for a multitude of publications including US, Rolling Stone, Entertainment Weekly, and Harper's Bazaar; and he served as an editor at Aperture.
 Lawrence has interviewed a vast array of subjects ranging from Martin Scorsese to Jim Jarmusch to Nora Ephron.
-He is currently working on a new book.
-Lawrence lives in Irvington.
+He lives in Irvington, New York.

 Dan Geller & Dayna GoldfineProducer/Director